Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Clustering setup

 \textbf{Observable space:} consists of a set of observables $O_i$ that can be measured experimentally with a precision given by $\sigma_i^{exp}$, and we denote the experimentally measured value of $O_i$ by $E_i$.
 In many cases the experimental errors between observables will be correlated, and we describe uncertainties with the variance-covariance matrix $\Sigma_{ij}^{exp}$.

 \textbf{Model parameter space:} the underlying theoretical description of the observables has a set of free parameters.
 Fixing the values of the parameters (we can denote them as the parameter vector of model $k$, $P_k$) then gives a fully specified model.
 For each model $k$ we can calculate the predictions for the considered observables $O_i$.
 We denote $X_{ki}$ the prediction of model $k$ for observable $O_i$.
-The theoretical calculation also introduces an uncertainty, $\sigma_i^{th}$, where for simplicity we neglect its dependence on the model parameters (i.e. we consider that $\sigma_i^{th}$ is the same for all possible $k$).
-This assumption is often used to speed up calculations but can be tested and relaxed if found to fail as we will discuss later.
-Correlations between theoretical uncertainties of the different observables are again captured by the variance-covariance matrix, $\Sigma_{ij}^{th}$.
-The model parameter space is scanned on a regular grid across the range of interest.
-This works well in the case of few free parameters and simplifies the representation of the results in parameter space.
-This will be relaxed in future versions of the interface as random scans are desirable for high dimensionality.
+The theoretical calculation also introduces an uncertainty, $\sigma_i^{th}$, where for simplicity we neglect its dependence on the model parameters (i.e. we consider that $\sigma_i^{th}$ is the same for all possible $k$).\footnote{This assumption is often used to speed up calculations but can be tested and relaxed if found to fail as we will discuss later.} Correlations between theoretical uncertainties of the different observables are again captured by the variance-covariance matrix, $\Sigma_{ij}^{th}$.

 \textbf{$\chi^2$ function:} The agreement between model predictions and experimental observations is typically summarized with the $\chi^2$ function.
 When no correlations are present, the $\chi^2$ for model $k$ is given by